-This guide is based on the Publication Manual of the American Psychological Association, 6th ed.
+This guide is based on the Publication Manual of the American Psychological Association, 7th ed.
 It provides selected citation examples for common types of sources.
-For more detailed information please consult a print copy of the style manual available at the SFU Library.
+For more detailed information consult directly a print copy of the style manual.

 Reference list example:

 Reference in text example:

 In his interview M. S. Bloomberg (personal communication, April 22, 2007) talks about...